RobotBot5/android_finance_tracker/README.md

 - 🗂 **Store data locally** with Room database
 - 🧭 **Navigation** with Jetpack Navigation
 - 🛠 **Future migration plans** to Jetpack Compose, MVI, and Decompose

+## P.S.
+All development is in the "develop" branch